Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ### Short version

-1. Remove extra text from file names using `rename` or `mv` command if your data files are like this: `1760FL-02-14-167_S0_L006_R1_001.fastq.gz` (e.g. `for f in *.fastq.gz; do mv "$f" "${f/1760FL-02/}"; done`)
+1. [Optional] Remove extra text from file names using `rename` or `mv` command if your data files are like this: `1760FL-02-14-167_S0_L006_R1_001.fastq.gz` (e.g. `for f in *.fastq.gz; do mv "$f" "${f/1760FL-02/}"; done`)
-2. Rename the `fastqc.gz` files based on the species names using `mv` command and name list
+2. Rename the `fastqc.gz` files based on the species names using `mv` command and name list file.
+3. [Optional] Count raw reads.
-3. Trim the files with `trimmomatic` using `trimmomatic.job`
+4. Trim the files with `trimmomatic` using `trimmomatic.job`
-4. Evaluate the reads with `fastqc` using `fastqc.job`
+5. Evaluate the reads with `fastqc` using `fastqc.job`
-5. Unzip `fastqc.gz` files using `tar` or `gunzip`.
+6. Unzip `fastqc.gz` files using `tar` or `gunzip`.
 For the large files, I recommend using [Pigz](https://www.zlib.net/pigz/) with pthreads option `-p` and sending job(s) rather than unzipping from the login node as it might slow down the login node.
-6. Run the `HybPiper/reads_first.py` script.
+7. Run the `HybPiper/reads_first.py` script.
 Use `while` command to run on multiple samples.
-7. Run the `HybPiper/intronerate.py` to get intron sequences.
+8. Run the `HybPiper/intronerate.py` to get intron sequences.
-8. Run the `HybPiper/retrieve_sequences.py` script to get gene sequences
+9. Run the `HybPiper/retrieve_sequences.py` script to get gene sequences
-9. Run `MAFFT` to align the sequences.
+10. Run `MAFFT` to align the sequences.
-10. Run `TrimAl` to trim the alignments.
+11. Run `TrimAl` to trim the alignments.
-11. Run `RAxML` to generate gene trees.
+12. Run `RAxML` to generate gene trees.
-12. Concat the gene trees using `cat` command, each tree in a seperate line.
+13. Concat the gene trees using `cat` command, each tree in a seperate line.
-13. Run `ASTRAL` to build the species tree.
+14. Run `ASTRAL` to build the species tree.
 ASTRAL is a java application, so its better to run it in the local computer rather than sending job to the cluster.
 It's very fast so you can run in a laptop too!